How to Make Cheese Fry Bread

-Add Taco Seasoning when mixing your dry ingredients to give your fry bread a zip.
+If you want spicy fingers, add Taco seasoning when mixing your dry ingredients to give your fry bread a zip.
 Start with 1/2 tsp. and taste to check whether to add more.
-Or you can replace the salt with the Taco Seasoning.
+Or you can replace the salt with Taco seasoning.

 One of My Favorite Snacks